Input-Feedforward-Passivity-Based Distributed Optimization Over Jointly Connected Balanced Digraphs: Appendix

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography} [{ }]{Mengmou Li} received his B.S. degree in physics from Zhejiang University, Zhejiang, China, in 2016.
-He is currently a Ph.D. candidate in Electrical and Electronic Engineering at the University of Hong Kong.
+\begin{IEEEbiography}[{ }]{Mengmou Li} received his B.S. degree in Physics from Zhejiang University, China, in 2016, and the Ph.D. degree in Electrical and Electronic Engineering from the University of Hong Kong, in 2020.
 From October 2018 to December 2018, he was a visiting student in Academy of Mathematics and Systems Science, Chinese Academy of Sciences (CAS), China.
-His research interests include distributed optimization, consensus and synchronization. \end{IEEEbiography}
+From September 2019 to December 2019, he was a visiting researcher in School of Engineering, Osaka University, Japan.
+His research interests include distributed optimization, consensus and synchronization, passivity. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Graziano Chesi} is a Professor at the Department of Electrical and Electronic Engineering of the University of Hong Kong.
 He received the Laurea in Information Engineering (summa cum laude and encomium) and the Best Student Award of the Faculty of Engineering from the University of Florence in 1997, and the PhD in Systems Engineering from the University of Bologna in 2001.
 He joined the University of Siena in 2000, and the University of Hong Kong in 2006.
 He served as Associate Editor for various journals, including Automatica, the European Journal of Control, the IEEE Control Systems Letters, the IEEE Transactions on Automatic Control, the IEEE Transactions on Computational Biology and Bioinformatics, and Systems and Control Letters.
 He also served as Guest Editor for the IEEE Transactions on Automatic Control, for the International Journal of Robust and Nonlinear Control, and for Mechatronics.
 He founded and served as chair of the Technical Committee on Systems with Uncertainty of the IEEE Control Systems Society.
 He also served as chair of the Best Student Paper Award Committees for the IEEE Conference on Decision and Control and the IEEE Multi-Conference on Systems and Control.
 He is author of the books ``Homogeneous Polynomial Forms for Robustness Analysis of Uncertain Systems'' (Springer 2009) and ``Domain of Attraction: Analysis and Control via SOS Programming'' (Springer 2011).
 He is a Fellow of the IEEE. \end{IEEEbiography}